Updated December 10, 2025

 Car Rides

 Motion sickness and anxiety in the car can be alleviated by gradually getting your dog used to the car, using pheromone sprays, or using a calming supplement.
-And always feed your dog well advanced of any car travel time.
+And always feed your dog well in advance of any car travel time.
 For a dog who easily gets car sick, a full belly will surely lead to vomiting.
 It's best to postpone the meal until after you arrive at your destination.

 Storm Anxiety

 If your dog has storm or weather-related anxiety, consider calming your dog during thunderstorms by creating a safe space, providing distractions like toys or treats, and using calming music.
+Special doggy comfort wrap garments can also provide relief for some dogs.

 Separation Anxiety

 Gradual desensitization, providing engaging toys, or considering a second pet can help dogs with separation anxiety.
+Consider working with a certified canine behaviorist to help devise a custom strategy plan for your dog.

 Travel Anxiety